The Straightforward Guide to Value Chain Analysis [+ Templates]

 • Procurement.
 This is how the resources and materials for a product are sourced.
 The goal is to find quality supplies that fit the business' budget.

 Value chain analyses require research and can take time to develop.
-Below are the general steps it takes to create a value chain analysis.
+Below are the general steps for creating one.

 It’s now time to bring it all together in a unified process to create a value chain analysis.
 Let’s get started.